StijnSpruit/StijnSpruit/README.md

 - 👋 Hi, I’m @StijnSpruit
 - 🇳🇱 I'm from the Netherlands
-- 👀 I’m interested in backend development
+- 👀 I’m interested in web development, app development, language development and any other fields my brain wants to try out
 - 🌱 I’m currently learning:
-  - flutter, for app development
+  - Rust, for fun
   - Symfony, for developing website backends

-- ⚡ Fun fact: i've tried to make an interpreted programming language in rust before.
-It's quite a hard thing to do but also pretty fun!
+  - Vue and various other JS things, for developing the dnd api

+- ⚡ Current side project: writing some D&D api for friends

 <!---
 StijnSpruit/StijnSpruit is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.